[Note: All Basque words are in Italics and Bold-faced Green]

 Kazallu (early city?):

 Lugal'raggesi, (king of Umma who laid siege to the city of Lagash and destroyed it".
 The following translation is obviously not his real name, but instead was written by one of his victims.)

 .lu - uga - al. ' .za - ag. - .ge - esi

 Urukagina (king of Lagash who protected his citizens from bureaucratic injustice.)

 Zabalam (early city):

 Zulummar (goddess who dug the clay for Enlil to create humanity):

 The migrating peoples from the Sahara appear to have created the high civilizations of Egypt, Mesopotamia, Anatolia and the Indus valley.
-Several archaeologists working in Sumeria commented on the fact that the Sumerian and Akkadian civilizations appeared to have no primitive base locally i.e. the people arrived there from elsewhere with all the knowledge of how to build such a civilization.
-They therefore must themselves have experienced this civilization in their place of origin, possibly in the neighbourhood of Lake Chad, where extensive irrigation canal systems have been spotted (NASA photography) and standing stones are still prominent.
-The original Saharan language is clearly detectable in all four early civilizations, as is shown above for Sumer and Akkad and in the following: Old Egyptian, Hebrew, Sanskrit and Dravidian.
+Several archaeologists working in Sameria commented on the fact that the Samerian and Akkadian civilizations appeared to have no primitive base locally i.e. the people arrived there from elsewhere with all the knowledge of how to build such a civilization.
+They therefore must themselves have experienced this civilization in their place of origin, probably in southern Nigeria, and later northward where extensive irrigation canal systems have been spotted (NASA photography) and standing stones are still prominent.
+The Saharan Language, that is now known to have its origins in the more ancient Igbo Language of Nigeria, is clearly detectable in all four early civilizations, as is shown above for Sumer and Akkad and in the following: Old Egyptian, Hebrew, Sanskrit and Dravidian.